What’s the Best Way to Maintain A Consistent Angle While Sharpening?

 Hazard Of Knife Sharpening

-While sharpening knife without the proper guidance it can lead to
+While sharpening a knife without the proper guidance it can lead to

 - Cuts and lacerations